deencat/aura-project-v1/.documentation/Project Management Plan.md

   - Updated Playwright tests to verify new elements are visible
   - Created appropriate image placeholders for fallbacks
   - Added image hover effects for better user interaction
+- Updated About page to use TreatmentImage component:
+  - Replaced PlaceholderImage components with TreatmentImage for team member images
+  - Created proper directory structure for about/team images
+  - Created placeholder images for all team members
+  - Added appropriate alt text for better accessibility
+  - Used gallery image type for consistent image handling
+  - Created a dedicated Playwright test for the About page
+  - Test passes successfully confirming TreatmentImage integration
+- Updated Contact page to use TreatmentImage component:
+  - Replaced PlaceholderImage with TreatmentImage for map display
+  - Created proper directory structure for contact/location images
+  - Created placeholder images for contact page
+  - Added appropriate alt text for better accessibility
+  - Used gallery image type for consistent image handling
+  - Created a dedicated Playwright test for the Contact page
+  - Test passes successfully confirming TreatmentImage integration
+- Added comprehensive documentation for the TreatmentImage component:
+  - Created detailed documentation in `.documentation/TreatmentImage Component.md`
+  - Documented the component's purpose and key features
+  - Provided clear examples of different usage patterns
+  - Explained directory structure and fallback mechanism
+  - Listed all image types with descriptions
+  - Added implementation details and special cases
+  - Included best practices and troubleshooting tips
+  - Added testing guidance for Playwright tests
+- Implemented image optimization strategies for production:
+  - Configured WebP and AVIF support in next.config.js for modern image formats
+  - Set appropriate minimumCacheTTL (30 days) to reduce unnecessary revalidations
+  - Configured optimal deviceSizes and imageSizes for responsive images
+  - Enhanced TreatmentImage component with responsive sizes attributes
+  - Added blur placeholder support for improved loading experience
+  - Implemented automatic prioritization for hero images to improve LCP
+  - Added type-specific default dimensions and responsive size configurations
+  - Enhanced video handling with proper HTML5 video attributes
+  - Added quality settings and appropriate loading attributes
+  - Improved SVG security with contentSecurityPolicy settings

 ### Pending Tasks (Prioritized)
 - Verify remaining treatment pages have been updated to use the TreatmentImage component
 - Continue updating other pages that still use PlaceholderImage to use TreatmentImage:
   - Secondary pages:
-    - About page
-    - Contact page
     - Body care pages
     - Specialized services pages
     - Admin service pages
-- Add comprehensive documentation for the TreatmentImage component usage
 - Run full regression test to verify all pages render correctly
-- Consider adding image optimization strategies for production:
-  - Configure proper image formats and qualities in next.config.js
-  - Implement advanced caching strategies with minimumCacheTTL
-  - Add responsive image handling with appropriate sizes attribute
-  - Optimize critical images with priority attribute for better LCP
-  - Consider adding blur placeholders for improved user experience

 ### Backlog Tasks
 - Implement Memory Viewer component for debugging